What is Dill?

 What does Dill taste like?

 Fresh dill has a grassy herbal flavour with undertones of menthol and anise.
-The seeds also carry this anise flavour and fresh menthol notes, similarly to caraway but with a slightly musky character.
+The seeds also carry this anise flavour with fresh menthol notes.
+It is similar tasting to caraway but with a slightly more musky character.

 What is Dill used for?